 As mentioned earlier, gold-filled pieces are typically more durable because of the thick layer of gold bonded to the metal.
 However, longevity will depend on the wearer, how well they care for the piece, and their lifestyle.
 Both are great options that serve different purposes; it will just depend on the person and what their intentions are for the piece of jewelry.

-London Manori was created out of a mutual desire to create stunning, one-of-a-kind pieces of jewelry that speak to the heart.
+London Manori was created out of a mutual desire to create stunning, one-of-a-kind pieces of designer jewelry that speak to the heart.
 Our gold collection offers simple statement pieces that will stand up to the test of time.
 Now that you know what the main differences are between gold filled and gold plated, you’re ready to dive in and find the piece that speaks to you!